ostroproject/ostro-os/doc/howtos/booting-and-installation.rst

     #.
 Enter :command:`exit` to return to the boot option screen
     #.
 Use the arrow keys to select Boot Manager, press return, then select EFI USB Device, and press return
     #.
 The Ostro OS will begin booting
     #.
 Debug information about the boot will display, then an Ostro OS identification line, followed by a login prompt.
-Login as ``root``, with the password ``ostro``.
+Login as ``root``,
+       no password is required.

 .. _MinnowBoard MAX: http://wiki.minnowboard.org